 |Application examples:||Animal feeds, enzyme preparations, bread improver mixtures and other materials.|

 |Method recognition:||Used widely in the feed industry|

-The Xylanase (Xylazyme AX) test kit is used for the measurement and analysis of endo-1,4-β-D-xylanase in enzyme preparations, bread improver mixtures and animal feeds.
+The Xylanase (Xylazyme AX) assay kit is used for the measurement of endo-1,4-β-D-xylanase in enzyme preparations, bread improver mixtures and animal feeds.
 Contains Xylazyme AX Tablets and xylanase enzyme controls (A. niger and Trichoderma longibrachiatum).

 Browse our full range of test kits for enzyme activities.

 - All reagents stable for > 2 years during use

 - Only test kit available

 (Trichoderma longibrachiatum) E-XYLAA - endo-1,4-β-Xylanase (Aspergillus aculeatus) E-XYAN4 - endo-1,4-β-Xylanase M4 (Aspergillus niger) E-XYRU6 - endo-1,4-β-Xylanase (rumen microorganism) E-XYNAP - endo-1,4-β-Xylanase (Aeromonas punctata) E-XYNBS - endo-1,4-β-Xylanase

 (Bacillus stearothermophilus T6) E-XYNACJ - endo-1,4-β-Xylanase (Cellvibrio japonicus) E-XYNBCM - endo-1,4-β-Xylanase (Cellvibrio mixtus) E-XYLATM - endo-1,4-β-Xylanase (Thermotoga maritima) E-BXSR-1KU - β-D-Xylosidase (Selenomonas ruminantium) E-BXSEBP - β-Xylosidase (Bacillus pumilus)